mjhecht/keendreams/src/content/blog/limitations-of-llms-and-the-future-of-ai.md

 :::

 :::human
 _Tokyo Sympathy Tower_ gave me some prickles, above.
 If I’m trusting my body, I suppose that’s where I’d start.
 I think I’m less interested in the wild sensory modalities than in exploring positive cultural possibilities… but that are grounded, as well.
-I wanted to be affected/changed by what I read: ideas which expand my mind and conceptions around what’s possible, through some kind of mysterious limbic resonance with the author… that’s why I liked some of the stories in The Paper Menagerie.
+I wanted to be affected/changed by what I read: ideas which expand my mind and conceptions around what’s possible, through some kind of mysterious limbic resonance with the author… that’s why I liked some of the stories in _The Paper Menagerie_.
 There were affective… I learned about my/this reality, in a deeper way.
 :::

 :::ai